Table of Contents

 - Plan and build your Layout Control Bus to power your LCOS equipment and accessories.

-- Download and Install the Configurator (free to purchasers of LCOS equipment) on your computer.
+- Download and Install the LCOS Configuration package (free to purchasers of LCOS equipment) on your computer.

 - Next, power up and set the network channel and address for each of your Client Nodes, one at a time.
 Do this before installing the nodes on your layout.

-- Install your Master on or near your main control panel.
-Install Client Nodes in the their assigned layout zones, as described in the Planning Guide.
+- Install your Master on or near your main control panel; if not creating a control panel, place it in a location where you have easy access.
+Install Client Nodes and any peripheral devices they use in their assigned layout zones, as described in the Layout Planning Guide.

 - Install I/O boards where the ports are needed.
 In general, you will need output ports (DNOU8) to run relays, lighting and other digital devices.
 Locate DNOU8 boards around your layout so that ports are near the devices they control.
 Locate DNIN8 Digital Input boards on or near control panels.